SHIVENDRA8004/MongoDB-Tutorial/Commands.md

 11. db.test.find().limit(x) : This command will return only first x objects if present

-12. db.test.find().sort({"key":"value"}): This command will display the returned objects in sorted order
+12. db.test.find().sort({"key":"value"}): This command will display the returned objects in sorted order, we can also sort objects by multiple keys

 13. db.test.find().sort({"key":"value"}).limit(x) : This command will limit the sorted returned objects, it will return only first x objects